tanvanat/tanvanat/README.md

 ## Hi there 👋

-I'm a recent graduate passionate about **data analytics, business intelligence, and turning complex information into actionable insights**.
+I'm a recent graduate passionate about full-stack development, scalable system design, and building products that solve real user problems.
-I’m currently developing an end-to-end **Business Intelligence project** that includes ETL pipelines, data modeling, dashboarding, and automation — aiming to move into a BI / Data / Analytics role in a fast-paced tech environment.
+I’m currently developing an end-to-end web application project that covers everything from frontend UI/UX and backend APIs to databases, authentication, and cloud deployment — aiming to grow into a Full-Stack / Software Engineer role in a fast-paced tech environment.

 ## 📫 Feel free to reach out to me through GitHub or LinkedIn!